lbryio/lbry.com/content/faq/view-rewards.md

 ## I'm eligible but not receiving tips, what can I do?

-We will monitor for new channels to opt in automatically.
-If you've met the above requirements and are not getting tips for viewed content, [please reach out to via email](mailto:hello@lbry.com) and tell us more about your channel and content.
+We will monitor for new channels to opt in automatically, but most likely you will need to reach out to us if you quality.
+Please read the requirements carefully before contacting us.
+To reach out, [send us an email](mailto:hello@lbry.com) and tell us more about your channel and content.
 This will later be made clearer in the app and automated via an opt in process.

 ## I'm in need of some assistance, can you help?